top of page

 Escalating Citral Supply Disruption Driving Increased Tightness in Vitamin A & E Markets

-• 2 min read
+• 3 min read

-🔹 Recent Market Developments
+Recent Market Developments With The Citral Supply Disruption

 Since our last update, several critical signals have emerged:

-A growing number of suppliers are not quoting on new RFQs, indicating tightening internal supply positions
+• Chinese producers are actively withdrawing from spot market participation.
+A growing number of suppliers are not quoting on new RFQs, indicating tightening internal supply positions.

-• Escalating geopolitical tensions in the Gulf region
+• Escalating geopolitical tensions in the Gulf region are further increasing risks to energy-derived feedstocks and logistics continuity.

-🔹 Supply Chain Implications
+Supply Chain Implications

-• Reduced forward visibility on vitamin A & E supply positions
+• Reduced forward visibility on vitamin A & E supply positions.

-• Continued and likely accelerating upward pricing pressure
+• Continued and likely accelerating upward pricing pressure.

-• Increased probability of allocation, delayed fulfillment, or complete lack of spot availability
+• Increased probability of allocation, delayed fulfillment, or complete lack of spot availability.

 Based on current indicators, we expect further tightening in the coming weeks, particularly as downstream producers begin to fully reflect upstream constraints.
+In this environment, availability—not price—is quickly becoming the primary risk factor.

-🔹 What This Means for Procurement and Supply Chain Teams
+What This Means for Procurement and Supply Chain Teams

 From a procurement perspective, this is no longer a passive monitoring environment.